2014–15 Ukrainian Basketball SuperLeague

 The 2014–15 Ukrainian Basketball SuperLeague was the 24th edition of the Ukrainian top-tier basketball championship.
 The season started on October 11, 2014 and ended on May 4, 2015.

-Because of the unrest in Ukraine, just 7 foreign players played in the league this season.
+Because of the Russo-Ukrainian war, just 7 foreign players played in the league this season.
 BC Donetsk and BC Azovmash didn't participate this season.

 In the regular season, Khimik took the top seed unbeaten with a 30–0 record, and eventually took the title after winning 36 games in a row.